RipMeApp/ripme-wiki/Config-options.md

 # A list of all of ripmes config options and what they do
 ### To change these option on your ripme install edit the rip.properties file

-file.overwrite     | bool | If true ripme will overwrite existing files rather than skip them

-clipboard.autorip  | bool | If true ripme will try to download any links in the clip board

-error.skip404      | bool | Don't retry on 404 errors

-download.save_order| bool | If true ripme will prefix each downloaded file with a number in the order the file was download

-auto.update        | bool | If true ripme will auto-update every time it's started

-tumblr.get_raw_image | bool | If true the tumblr ripper will download the image in the size it was uploaded in

-play.sound         | bool | If true ripme will play a sound every time a rip finishes

-download.show_popup| bool | TODO figure out what this is for

-log.save           | bool | If true ripme will save it's logs

-urls_only.save     | bool | If true ripme will save all urls to a text file and download no files

-album_titles.save  | bool | Currently does nothing

-prefer.mp4         | bool | Prefer mp4 when downloading a video that has more than 1 format

-history.warn_before_delete | bool | If true ripme will prompt the user with a "Are you sure?" box when clearing ripmes download history

-instagram.download_images_only | bool | If true the instagram ripper will skip videos and only download images

-download.timeout   | int  | File download timeout (in milliseconds)

-page.timeout       | int  | Page download timeout (in milliseconds)

-download.max_size  | int  | Maximum size of downloaded files in bytes

-threads.size       | int  | The number of threads to use

-twitter.max_requests | int | TODO figure out what this is for

-twitter.auth       | String | Twitter API key (Base64'd)

-tumblr.auth        | String | Tumblr API key

-log.level          | String | The debug log level (Example: Log level: Debug)

-gw.api             | String | TODO figure out what this is for

-proxy.http         | String | HTTP Proxy (format [user:password]@host[:port]) WARNING: see https://stackoverflow.com/q/41505219 for HTTP Proxy with user/password

-proxy.socks        | String | SOCKS Proxy (format [user:password]@host[:port])
+The config file is at

+%LOCALAPPDATA%\ripme on Windows

+$HOME/.config/ripme on *Nix

+$HOME/Library/Application Support/ripme on MacOS

+### file.overwrite

+bool

+If true ripme will overwrite existing files rather than skip them

+### clipboard.autorip

+bool

+If true ripme will try to download any links in the clip board

+### error.skip404

+bool

+Don't retry on 404 errors

+### download.save_order

+bool

+If true ripme will prefix each downloaded file with a number in the order the file was download

+### auto.update

+bool

+If true ripme will auto-update every time it's started

+### tumblr.get_raw_image

+bool

+If true the tumblr ripper will download the image in the size it was uploaded in

+### play.sound

+bool

+If true ripme will play a sound every time a rip finishes

+### download.show_popup

+bool

+TODO figure out what this is for

+### log.save

+bool

+If true ripme will save it's logs

+### urls_only.save

+bool

+If true ripme will save all urls to a text file and download no files

+### album_titles.save

+bool

+Currently does nothing

+### prefer.mp4

+bool

+Prefer mp4 when downloading a video that has more than 1 format

+### history.warn_before_delete

+bool

+If true ripme will prompt the user with a "Are you sure?" box when clearing ripmes download history

+### instagram.download_images_only

+bool

+If true the instagram ripper will skip videos and only download images

+### download.timeout

+int

+File download timeout (in milliseconds)

+### page.timeout

+int

+Page download timeout (in milliseconds)

+### download.max_size

+int

+Maximum size of downloaded files in bytes

+### threads.size

+int

+The number of threads to use

+### twitter.max_requests

+int

+TODO figure out what this is for

+### history.end_rip_after_already_seen

+int

+The max number of times download a url will fail with "Already downloaded" before the rip stops.

+### twitter.auth

+String

+Twitter API key (Base64'd)

+### tumblr.auth

+String

+Tumblr API key

+### log.level

+String

+The debug log level (Example: Log level: Debug)

+### gw.api

+String

+TODO figure out what this is for

+### 8muses.use_short_names

+Bool

+If true ripme saves images from 8muses with only the page number as the filename

+### proxy.http

+String

+HTTP Proxy (format [user:password]@host[:port]) WARNING: see https://stackoverflow.com/q/41505219 for HTTP Proxy with user/password

+### proxy.socks

+String

+SOCKS Proxy (format [user:password]@host[:port])

+### lang

+String

+What language to use for ripmes UI

+Example to display the UI in German set lang to "de_DE"

+### nhentai.blacklist.tags

+String

+A comma separated list of tags which if present on a nhentai album will cause ripme to skip it

+Example: Adding "nhentai.blacklist.tags = one,two, three" will cause ripme to skip any nhentai album with the tags one, two or three

+### ehentai.blacklist.tags

+String

+A comma separated list of tags which if present on a ehentai album will cause ripme to skip it

+Example: Adding "nhentai.blacklist.tags = one,two, three" will cause ripme to skip any ehentai album with the tags one, two or three